-- (a) The Texas Bar Examination shall be administered to all eligible Applicants in a reasonable manner, while maintaining the integrity of the examination.
-In each city in which an examination is administered, the Board shall provide facilities that are reasonably accessible and which enable persons having disabilities to take the examination. - (b) Any Applicant who desires special testing accommodations based upon a disability shall submit a written request to the Board on forms designated by the Board, such request to be submitted at the same time as the Application is submitted. - (c) A request for special testing accommodations must be accompanied by written proof evidencing the existence of the disability.
-Statements from licensed physicians or a professional specialist that specifically set forth the physical, mental or emotional handicap or disability and the relationship between the disability and the inability to take the examination under standard conditions shall be required.
+- (a) The Texas Bar Examination shall be administered to all eligible Applicants in a reasonable manner, while maintaining the integrity of the Texas Bar Examination.
+In each city in which the Texas Bar Examination is administered, the Board shall provide facilities that are reasonably accessible and which enable persons having disabilities to take the Texas Bar Examination. - (b)Any Applicant who desires special testing accommodations based upon a disability shall submit a written request to the Board on forms designated by the Board, such request to be submitted at the same time as the Application is submitted. - (c) A request for special testing accommodations must be accompanied by written proof evidencing the existence of the disability.
+Statements from licensed physicians or a professional specialist that specifically set forth the physical, mental or emotional handicap or disability and the relationship between the disability and the inability to take the Texas Bar Examination under standard conditions shall be required.
 The Board may require additional information or evidence from the Applicant and may, at its option, seek professional evaluation of such data.
-The Applicant will be responsible for the cost of obtaining documented medical evidence and other required information. - (d) After considering the written request of the Applicant and the evidence submitted, the Board shall determine what reasonable special testing accommodations will be granted. - (e) Board deliberations and determinations regarding the request of an Applicant for testing accommodations on the Texas Bar Examination shall be closed to the public and associated records are confidential.
-However, this does not limit the Board's option under (c) above to seek professional evaluation of any confidential information supplied by applicants.
+The Applicant will be responsible for the cost of obtaining documented medical evidence and other required information. - (d)After considering the written request of the Applicant and the evidence submitted, the Board shall determine what reasonable special testing accommodations will be granted. - (e) Board deliberations and determinations regarding the request of an Applicant for testing accommodations on the Texas Bar Examination shall be closed to the public and associated records are confidential.
+However, this does not limit the Board's option under subsection (c) to seek professional evaluation of any confidential information supplied by Applicants.

-Rule 13 Applicants From Other Jurisdictions
+Rule 13 Applicants from Other Jurisdictions